intel/neural-compressor/examples/pytorch/recommendation/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing PyTorch DLRM iLiT tuning zoo result.
+This document is used to list steps of reproducing PyTorch DLRM tuning zoo result.

 > **Note**
 >
 > 1. PyTorch quantization implementation in imperative path has limitation on automatically execution.
 > It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> iLiT has no capability to solve this framework limitation. iLiT supposes user have done these two steps before invoking iLiT interface.
+> Intel® Low Precision Optimization Tool has no capability to solve this framework limitation.
+Intel® Low Precision Optimization Tool supposes user have done these two steps before invoking Intel® Low Precision Optimization Tool interface.
 > For details, please refer to https://pytorch.org/docs/stable/quantization.html
 > 2. Please  ensure your PC have >370G memory to run DLRM